 - Subjective well-being: Focuses on improving life satisfaction, positive emotions, and negative emotions.
-It is the cognitive, and emotional evaluation of one’s physical and mental life.
+It is the cognitive and emotional evaluation of one’s physical and mental life.
 High subjective well-being contributes to the feeling that life is satisfying.

 - Objective well-being: Focuses on wealth, health, education, social connections, and adjustment to one’s environment.
-Higher objective well-being comes from a person’s accumulation financial, educational, and social resources.
+Higher objective well-being comes from a person’s accumulation of financial, educational, and social resources.

-- E – Engagement: How strongly do you feel engaged with people, activities, and experiences.
+- E – Engagement: How strongly do you feel engaged with people, activities, and experiences?

 These 5 factors are most likely going to affect your sense of happiness, especially if it is already lost.
-Things like money, travel, physical health and mental health improve or worsen your chances of success in PERMA factors.
+Things like money, travel, physical health, and mental health improve or worsen your chances of success in PERMA factors.

 How to live a happy life: 9 Research-based strategies

 1. Express gratitude to reduce negative emotions and increase positive emotions